CS3219-AY2526Sem1/cs3219-ay2526s1-project-g31/user-service/README.md

 ### User Service
-Responsible for user profile management
+Responsible for user profile management, authentication and authorisation.

 ### Set up
 Copy `.env.example` to `.env` and fill in the required environment variables if empty.